Zekaric/ProjectMIFF/MI_MIFF_Mining_Interchange_MIFF.md

 \n
 ```

-### 3.5.1 - Geometry Data
+### 3.6.1 - Geometry Data

 Within the geometryList you will only find geometry Key-Value blocks.

 ```
-geom []-\n
- id       ""-          [geom id]\n
- type     type-        [geom type]\n data     [geom type]-
+attrList id= [item Count]\n
 ...
- geomAttr []-\n
-  [item id] [item type]- ...\n
+pointAttrList id= [item count]\n
 ...
- \n
- pointAttr []= [pointCount]\n
-  pnt []-\n
-   [item id] [item type]- ...\n
+lineAttrList id= [item count]\n
 ...

-  \n
+geom []-\n
+ id       id-          [geom id]\n type     type-        [geom type]\n data     [geom type]-
   ...
- segmentAttr []= [pointCount]\n
-  seg []-\n
-   [item id] [item type]- ...\n
+ attr [geom attr list user type]-\n
   ...
-  \n
-  ...
+ pointAttr [point attr list user type]= [pointCount]\n ... lineAttr [line attr list user type]= [pointCount]\n ...
 ```

+Each piece of geometry can have some attributes.
+The attributes need to be an item in the item list and the list of attributes is defined by attrList array.
+When this array is read in, a user type is create by using the item list items' definition to build it up.
+The values in the user type will be in the order listed.

+Each piece of polyline geometry can have point and line attributes.
+Like geometry attributes above, the user type will be dynamically created by the library based off of the items listed and in that order.

+attrList, pointAttrList, and lineAttrList can change between geom blocks and they need to be defined before the geom blocks which will use them.

+In binary the type number for the attr, pointAttr, and lineAttr will be all 1's (4095) as we will know what type to use based off of this format.

 Each geom has a unique id.

 Each geom will have a type.
-One of point, poly, surface, grid, text.
+One of point, pointGroup, polyline, surface, mesh, grid, or text.

 Each geom will have data of the given type.

 Each geom may have an optional geomAttr key value block.
-Inside are item values for the geometry.
-See the Item Data section on what to store here.

-If the geometry is a poly, then there may be an optional pointAttr Key-Value block which contains pnt Key-Value blocks, 1 for each point in the polyline.
-Inside are item values for that point.
+If the geometry is a polyline, then there may be an optional pointAttr and lineAttr arrays.
+1 set of attributes per point and line segment.

-If the geometry is a poly, then there may be an optional segmentAttr Key-Value block which contains seg Key-Value blocks, 1 for each segment in the polyline.
-Inside are item values for that segment.

-## 3.6 - Model Data
+## 3.7 - Model Data

 Some of the information found here is based off of the block model formats that are used at Hexagon, where I work, but also from information found freely on the internet.